Large-Scale Velocity Dispersion and the Cosmic Web: The Emergence of velocity dispersion from shell-crossing

-In three dynamical dimensions, collapse can proceed along a second and a third axis, first producing filaments, and finally haloes through shell-crossing from the multi-dimensional flow field.
+In three dynamical dimensions, collapse can proceed along a second and a third axis, first producing filaments, and finally haloes through shell-crossing from the multi-dimensional flow field (cf. \citet{Arnold1982, Arnold1982b, Hidding2014, Feldbrugge2018} for detailed discussions of the emergence of caustic singularities during anisotropic gravitational collapse and the nature of the multistreaming regions).
 The number of collapsed axes and their directions is directly imprinted in the velocity dispersion tensor, as velocity dispersion is nonzero only along the dimensions that have already collapsed.
 Studying the eigenvalues and eigenvectors of $\sigma_{ij}^2$ thus allows us to measure the advancement in structure formation and to identify the different components of the cosmic web.
 Since $\sigma_{ij}^2$ is a symmetric, positive semidefinite tensor, its associated eigenvalues $\lambda_i$ are real, and positive or zero.
 In theory, an eigenvalue of zero corresponds to an un-collapsed dimension along which no velocity dispersion has been generated.
 In this sense, a void has three zero eigenvalues, a pancake two, a filament one, and for a node all eigenvalues are different from zero.
-Naturally, due to finite numerical resolution and in a Universe generated from random fluctuations on a multitude of scales, we will hardly find exactly vanishing eigenvalues.
+Naturally, due to finite numerical resolution and in a universe generated from random fluctuations on a multitude of scales, we will hardly find exactly vanishing eigenvalues.
 We discuss a natural way of separating the different regimes depending on the relative strengths of the eigenvalues in \autoref{sec:anisotropy}.